ThothLogos/rosipov-theme/README.md

-## Ruslan Osipov's Theme - For iTerm2, QTerminal, xfce4-terminal
+## Ruslan Osipov's Theme - For iTerm2, QTerminal, xfce4-terminal, Terminator

 I came across a delightful theme as part of Mintty on Windows, called `rospiov`.
 I fell in love and wanted to use it in my other terminals.
 This color scheme was created by [Ruslan Ospivov](https://www.rosipov.com)